LearnConsumer Goods

 The Solution: Consumer Direct Acceleration (CDA)

 Nike's solution was a radical restructuring of how they sell: 1.
 The Triple Double Strategy - 2x Innovation: speeding up R&D cycles. - 2x Speed: cutting production time from 18 months to 6 months. - 2x Direct: prioritizing their own apps.
 2. The Membership Value Prop Nike created a "Walled Garden."
 If you are a Nike Member (free), you get: - Early access to drops (SNKRS). - Free shipping. - 30-day wear tests.
-This gives Nike the email, phone number, and shoe size of 550 Million people.
-This is the largest database of athletes in the world.
+This gives Nike the email, phone number, and shoe size of 550 million-plus members, the largest first-party database of athletes in the world.
+That data is the real prize: it tells Nike what to make, in which colors, for whom, before a single pair ships to a store.

 Timeline